Jess Willard: Jack Dempsey fight

 At age 37, Willard lost his title to Dempsey on July 4, 1919, in Toledo.
 Dempsey knocked Willard down for the first time in his career with a left hook in the first round.
 Dempsey knocked Willard down seven times in the first round—although it should be remembered that rules at the time permitted standing almost over a knocked-down opponent and hitting him again as soon as both gloves had left the canvas.
 At one point Dempsey left the ring mistakenly thinking the fight was over, and under the rules could have been disqualified, but Willard had economised by not employing professional cornermen and they failed to insist on application of the regulations.
 Dempsey won the title when Willard was unable to continue after the third round.
 In the fight, Willard was later reputed to have suffered a broken jaw, cheekbone, and ribs, as well as losing several teeth.
 His attempt to fight to the finish, ending when he was unable to come out for the fourth round, is considered one of the most courageous performances in boxing history.
-However, the extent of Willard's injuries have been highly disputed and are now unclear since multiple independent reports only a few days after the fight said that there were no traces of any damage other than a couple of bruises:
+However, the extent of Willard's injuries has been highly disputed and is now unclear since multiple independent reports only a few days after the fight said that there were no traces of any damage other than a couple of bruises:

 To take only one representative account, according to a reporter for the Topeka Daily Capital, July 16, 1919, p.
 8, who interviewed Jess when he got back to Lawrence, "The ex-champion didn't have any black eye, nor any signs that he was injured in any way."